Publications of Charles King

 • Webster, William.
 An attempt towards rendering the education of youth more easy and effectual, especially with regard to their studies at the writing-school.
 By William Webster, Writing-Master, Author of Arithmetick in Epitome.
 London: printed by H. Meere, for C. King in Westminster-Hall, A. Bettesworth in Pater-Noster Row, and J. Roberts in Warwick-Lane, [1718].
 ESTC No. N4774.
 Grub Street ID 32383.

 • Webster, William.
 Arithmetick in epitome: or, a compendium of all its rules, both vulgar and decimal.
 In two parts.
 To which is now added, clear and plain demonstrations deduc'd from the principles of arithmetick its self; without either reference to Euclid, or use of algebra.
-By William Webster, ...
+By William Webster,.
+The third edition carefully corrected..
 London: printed by H. Meere, for C. King, and A. Bettesworth; and sold by F. Fayram, 1722.
 ESTC No. N16069.
 Grub Street ID 5763.

 • A church of England-Man's reasons for taking the oaths to His present Majesty King George.
 London: printed for C. King; and sold by J. Peele, at Locke's-Head, in Pater-Noster-Row, [1723].
 ESTC No. N5151.
 Grub Street ID 35505.